jogoodma/homology-explorer/docs/draft_report.md

 ## Example 2

 In Figure XX, the gene homology network for the Human BCL6 gene is shown.
-BCL6 is a gene known to be involved in B-cell lymphoma^[BCL6].
+BCL6 is a gene known to be involved in B-cell lymphoma (BCL6, Alliance of Genome resources).
 BCL6 shows homology to a small cluster of genes with high confidence as indicated by the thick edges of blue and cyan and low confidence orthology calls to 4 *D. melanogaster* genes whose node size has been accentuated by the PageRank centrality analysis (highlighted in red).
 Additionally, thes 4 genes all have symbols with CG#, indicating that their function is not known or that they are not well studied.
 The graph also